Lexus UX 300e interior, dashboard & comfort

 In This Review

 - 1VerdictThe Lexus UX 300e electric car suits its drivetrain well and is one of the most refined small SUVs around

-- 5Interior & comfort - currently readingThe Lexus UX 300e is made even more relaxing to travel in by an electric drivetrain
+- 5Interior, dashboard & comfort - currently readingThe Lexus UX 300e is made even more relaxing to travel in by an electric drivetrain